-In Thrace, on the border with Turkey, the Evros river forms a very exceptional Delta.
-It covers an area of 200 km.sq. and it unique because of the presence of rare plants and animals.
-In the delta of Evros all possible formations are included like lagoons, islets, sandy beaches.
+In Thrace, on the border with Turkey, the Evros river forms a distinct delta.
+It covers an area of 200 km.sq.
+(77 sq. mi.) and it unique because of the presence of rare plants and animals.
+In the delta of Evros all possible land formations are found such as lagoons, islets, sandy beaches.

-The Delta contains a unique variety of species and is a wetland of international importance, the area has been characterized as a Special Protection Area.
-In total, 314 bird species have been described, a very high number, especially when you compare it with the total number of bird species in Greece (412).
+The Delta contains a unique variety of species and is a wetland of international importance.
+The area has been designated as a Special Protection Area.
+In total, 314 bird species have been identified, a very high number, especially when you compare it with the total number of bird species in Greece (412).
 It is an important wetland for migration and for overwintering of many bird species.
 Hundreds of thousands of birds, mostly from northern Europe and Russia can be observed here.
-Pelicans, swans and ducks are feeding in the lagoons of the delta in winter.
+Pelicans, swans and ducks feed in the lagoons of the delta in winter.
 During the twilight one sees them migrating to the south.
 A large number use the wetland as an intermediate stop for migration from Europe to Africa and back.